MDBAuth/HydroBOT_website/developer.md

 ## R
 Use `renv` to manage R environments.
 See the developer note for {werptoolkitr}.

+The EWR tool is written in python, and so while we have wrapped the necessary functions in the [{werptoolkitr}](https://github.com/MDBAuth/WERP_toolkit) R package, we need to be careful about data type translations.
+To have an R object that works as a dict in python, for example, use a named list (see a few more translation options at [my github](https://galenholt.github.io/RpyEnvs/R_py_type_passing.html)).
+The names can be quoted or unquoted; keep quoted to be most like python specs.

 ### werptoolkitr
 We expect that {werptoolkitr} will change frequently since we're simultaneously developing it.
 To reload and rebuild, there are several options, ranging from more structured (github) to local package install, to just loading the scripts into memory for rapid changes.
 Note that while the `load_all` option is tempting and very useful, it often works differently than a real package install and so all code should be tested with one of the other two methods.